baedyl/ProAIContent/INSTALLATION_COMPLETE.md

 # ✅ Installation Complete!

 Congratulations!
-ProAIContent has been successfully created.
+Wand Wiser has been successfully created.

 ---